 This is an additional way to prevent images from being copied by embedding the image directly on their website with your original image link.

 That is, your images are only visible on your website.
 If you put it on another website or view it directly, it will return a 403 not allowed error.

 You are entering cPanel and then find the Hotlink Protection section.

 Here will list available domains in your hosting.
 You need to click the Enable button.

 That’s it.
 Try to open the link of an image file in an incognito browser window to check if it returns 403.
 Because if you open with your current browser, the browser may still cache the image, so it still displays the image.

 Note: If your website uses cache for images, then Hotlink Protection may not work as expected.

 Just doing these 2 steps is enough to prevent images from being copied—no need to use plugins.
-If you are still helpless against too smart thieves, then insert your logo into photos in bulk and let them feel free to advertise for you.
+If you are still helpless against too smart thieves, then add watermark to photo in bulk and let them feel free to advertise for you.